-The ‘Secret Code’ number was given on a card to individual students since each student has a different code.
-If you cannot log in, then just send me an email and I will look it up again.
+The ‘Secret Code’ number is different for individual students.
+If you cannot log in, then just send me an email and I will look it up for you.

 “Winter festivals share common themes of light and warmth.
 Children look forward to lighting candles and filling their houses with colorful, festive decorations to brighten up the long, dark days of winter.” —Celebrations Around the World

 Students do a research project on a winter celebration during the month of December.
 Each student will:

 Select a celebration that s/he does not celebrate (for example, don’t research Christmas if you celebrate Christmas at home; branch out and learn about a different holiday).

 Find information from at least three different resources to include in your project (for example, a website, a book (non-fiction or historical/realistic fiction) and a documentary).
 Write a simple notecard for each source (we will go over how to do this part in class).

 Write a report using the information you found.
 Don’t forget to cite your sources!
 You may include any desired pictures, but don’t forget to tell us where those came from too!

 Create a product to teach the class about the holiday.
 Products might include making your own Hanukkiya or dreidel if you are studying Hanukkah, dress a doll in the traditional clothing for St. Lucia’s day, make a clay diye lamp for Diwali, make a chart comparing and contrasting the different versions of St. Nicholas around the globe as compared to Santa Claus.
 Be creative!